 The wells in the Greencreek Triallate sub-project are a sub-set of the Clearwater Plateau Regional Project and are specific to concerns surrounding well 9501401.
-Four wells north of Greencreek were sampled for pesticides in 2017 as part of the Greencreek Triallate sub-project.
+Four wells north of Greencreek were sampled for pesticides in 2018 as part of the Greencreek Triallate sub-project.
 Triallate detection in well 9501401 was at a Level 3 detection (a detection below the reference point).
-Pentachlorophenol, which was also detected previously, increased to a Level 2 detection in 2017.
-The 2017 monitoring results for this well are presented in Table 12.
+Pentachlorophenol, which was also detected previously, increased to a Level 2 detection in 2017 but decreased to a Level 1 detection in 2018.
+The 2018 monitoring results for this well are presented in Table 12.
 It has not been concluded if these detections are due to a point or nonpoint contamination of the ground water located near the well.
 Triallate has not been detected in the other wells sampled in the near vicinity and along the same road.